Paso Robles, California: History

+A year after the hotel's construction began, in 1890 the five-story Granary Building (still standing into the 2020s, albeit renovated) was built in order to store grain.

-On January 17, 1914, one of the world's most well-known concert pianists and composers came to the hotel: Ignace Paderewski.
+On January 17, 1914, one of the world's more well-known concert pianists and composers came to the hotel: Ignace Paderewski.
 After three weeks of treatments at the hotel's mineral hot springs for his arthritis, he resumed his concert tour.
 He later returned to live at the hotel and bought two ranches west of Paso Robles.

-During the next 30 years, the hotel was visited by other notables: Boxing champion Jack Dempsey, President Theodore Roosevelt, Adela Rogers St. Johns, Phoebe Apperson Hearst (the mother of William Randolph Hearst), actors Douglas Fairbanks, Boris Karloff, Bob Hope, and Clark Gable all stayed at the El Paso de Robles Hotel.
-And when Major League baseball teams used Paso Robles as a spring training home, the Pittsburgh Pirates and Chicago White Sox stayed at the hotel and soaked in the mineral hot springs to soothe tired muscles.
+During the next 30 years, the hotel was visited by other notables: Boxing champion Jack Dempsey, President Theodore Roosevelt, Adela Rogers St. Johns, Phoebe Apperson Hearst (the mother of William Randolph Hearst), and actors Douglas Fairbanks, Boris Karloff, Bob Hope, and Clark Gable all stayed at the El Paso de Robles Hotel.
+When Major League baseball teams used Paso Robles as a spring-training home, the Pittsburgh Pirates and Chicago White Sox stayed at the hotel and soaked in the mineral hot springs to soothe tired muscles.

-For a time, Paso Robles was known as the “Almond City” because the local almond growers created the largest concentration of almond orchards in the world.
+For a time, Paso Robles was known as the Almond City because the local almond growers created the largest concentration of almond orchards in the world.
 The ranchers in the outlying areas were very important to the Paso Robles area.
-On these ranches were cattle and horses, grain crops (primarily wheat and barley), garden produce and fruit and nut orchards.
-Many of these ranch lands and orchards have become vineyards for the many wineries which currently draw tourists to the area.
+On these ranches were cattle and horses, grain crops (primarily wheat and barley), garden produce, and fruit and nut orchards.
+Many of these ranchlands and orchards have become vineyards for the many wineries that currently draw tourists to the area.

-To show their appreciation to the ranchers, in October 1931 the business people established Pioneer Day, which is still an annual celebration.

-Pioneer Day is celebrated on the second Saturday in October.

-In December 1940, a fire completely destroyed the "fire-proof" El Paso de Robles Hotel.
+To show their appreciation to the ranchers, in October 1931, the businesspeople established Pioneer Day, which is still an annual event, celebrated on the second Saturday in October.In December 1940, a fire completely destroyed the El Paso de Robles Hotel.
 Guests staying the night escaped unharmed.
-However, the night clerk who discovered the fire suffered a fatal heart attack immediately after sounding the alarm.
+The night clerk who discovered the fire suffered a fatal heart attack immediately after sounding the alarm.
 Within months after the blaze, plans for a new hotel to be built on the site were drawn up.
 The design was an entirely new concept: A garden inn-hotel, designed to accommodate motor vehicle travelers.
-By February 1942 construction was complete and the new Paso Robles Inn opened for business.
+By February 1942, construction was complete and the Paso Robles Inn opened for business.

-In 1955, scores of national media came to Paso Robles after pop culture icon and actor James Dean was pronounced dead in town following his tragic car accident just east of the city.
-Today, a roadside memorial in his honor stands in nearby Cholame, drawing fans looking to pay tribute to the fallen star every year.
+In 1955, scores of national media came to Paso Robles after pop-culture icon and actor James Dean was pronounced dead in town following his tragic car accident just east of the city.
+A roadside memorial in his honor stands in nearby Cholame, for fans to pay tribute to the star.

 Through the 1960s and 1970s, the City of Paso Robles experienced significant growth.
 The area's wine industry flourished, the California Mid-State Fair expanded into a regional attraction, and local lakes, such as Lake Nacimiento, became family vacation destinations.

+In 1995, a new library building, combined with city hall, was completed; acclaimed novelist Ray Bradbury spoke at the dedication to a crowd of about 600 in attendance.